-- 31. There are at least three fundamental flaws in Japan's arguments.
-First, Japan's arguments are flawed procedurally.
+29. In response, Japan incorrectly argues that these two categories of margins cannot be relied upon to support the sunset determination.
+Japan's arguments are flawed procedurally.
 In the original proceeding, Japan did not challenge the margins that were determined without zeroing or the margins that predated the AD Agreement and the WTO.
-As such, Japan's assertion in this dispute that the United States should have presented the arguments defending its reliance upon non-zeroed margins and pre-WTO margins in the original proceeding is unfounded.21 The United States had no obligation to defend these aspects of the November 1999 sunset review because Japan did not challenge them at that time. - 32.
-Second, it is incorrect to interpret the Appellate Body's findings in this dispute as prohibiting the United States from relying upon margins calculated without zeroing.
-This is not an inconsequential matter.
+As such, Japan's assertions in this dispute that the United States should have presented the arguments defending its reliance upon non-zeroed margins and pre-WTO margins in the original proceeding is unfounded.
+The United States had no obligation to defend these aspects of the November 1999 sunset review because Japan did not challenge them at the time.

+30. Second, it is incorrect to interpret the Appellate Body's findings in this dispute as prohibiting the United States from relying upon margins calculated without zeroing.
 In the fifth administrative review, for example, which covered part of the relevant sunset review period, Commerce reviewed twenty-one respondents.
-For ten non-cooperating respondents, Commerce applied a dumping margin based upon pricing data in the petition.22 This above de minimis rate was determined without zeroing.
+For ten non-cooperating respondents, Commerce applied a dumping margin based upon pricing data in the petition.
+This above de minimis rate was determined without zeroing.
 Because these respondents were not subsequently reviewed, their non-zeroed dumping margins represented their most recent dumping experience that is directly relevant to the likelihood of dumping determination for this antidumping duty order.
-This margin of dumping vitiates any suggestion by Japan that the antidumping duty order should have been terminated.
-Inexplicably, Japan did not address the U.S. reliance upon these non-zeroed margins in any of its written submissions.
+This vitiates any suggestion by Japan that the antidumping duty order should have been terminated.